LACourtenay/HyperSkinCare_Statistics/README.md

 --------------------------------------------------------

 Comments, questions, doubts, suggestions and corrections can all be directed to L. A. Courtenay at the email provided above.
-Science should be a collaborative effort.
-Archaeology is no exception to this.
-If any fellow data scientist wishes to improve, contribute, update, report issues or help with this work, please do not hesitate to contact the corresponding author.